 I am not recommending you take milk chocolate everyday.
 That level of chocolate will increase your risk of diabetes and constrict your blood vessels.

-But dark chocolate in moderation can actually be a good and beneficial thing for you.
+But chocolate in moderation can actually be a good and beneficial thing for you.

-Studies actually show that dark chocolate may help fight heart disease and promote healthy blood flow!
+Studies actually show that chocolate may help fight heart disease and promote healthy blood flow!

 How much dark chocolate should you eat in a day?